-For the last decade Ukrainian courts have been rather supportive of the AMC decisions and over 90 per cent cases were lost on appeal.
+For the past decade Ukrainian courts have been rather supportive of the AMC decisions and over 90 per cent cases were lost on appeal.
 Although since recently this trend has started to gradually change, courts still appear to lack sufficient expertise to comprehensively review cases on antitrust matters.

-For many years the AMC has been overloaded primarily with minor cases on violations of exploitative nature in regulated and socially important areas, such as utilities, gas and electricity supply, passenger transportation etc. In many cases such violations base on non-compliance with strict industry rules on calculation of prices and tariffs, provision of services and so on.
+For many years the AMC has been overloaded primarily with minor cases on violations of exploitative nature in regulated and socially important areas, such as utilities, gas and electricity supply, passenger transportation, etc. In many cases, such violations base on non-compliance with strict industry rules on calculation of prices and tariffs, provision of services and so on.

 The second largest category are the cases of abusive behaviour by natural monopolies on adjacent markets, such as tying, refusal to deal or creation of other barriers hindering their counterparties' access to adjacent markets.